KohanMathers/raceplayback/README.md

 ---

 ## License

+This project is a non-commercial, educational fan project created for the F1 community.
+All F1-related data, team names, and driver names are property of Formula One World Championship Limited and the FIA.

+Car models used with permission from original creators.
+Modified versions are used exclusively within this project.

 MIT License — do whatever, just don’t blame me when you fall asleep watching pixelated F1 cars.